 Male horses also have some teeth that females do not.
 When fighting for females in mating season, these canine teeth are used to bite other males.

-Deer and some other ungulates aid their digestion by effectively chewing their food twice to get all the nutrients.
+Deer and some other ungulates aid their digestion by chewing their food twice to get all the nutrients.
 As with horses, deer use their incisors to cut the plant material, although the incisors are only along the lower jaw.
-Deer have a pad in the top jaw, which helps to reduce wear on the incisors when eating.
+Deers have a pad in the top jaw, which helps to reduce wear on the incisors when eating.

 Smaller mammals have incisors and molars but do not eat plants like deer.
 Rabbits, hares, and rodents do not have any canine teeth.
 The dentine quickly wears out, keeping the incisors short as they only have enamel on the front edge.